developedbyluan/scrimba-responsive-design/README.md

  ```

 In case of `flex-shrink: 0;`, it means the `random-image` will not shrink when the `image-container` shrinks.
 The minimum width of the `random-image` is 220px.

+## Wrap featured items (parent of feature-image) with flexbox
+/*
+  Challenge: Wrap the feature-item divs with flexbox
+    1. Each .feature-item should grow from an initial main size of 220px
+    2. Allow the items inside .section-two-image-container to
+       wrap onto multiple lines
+    3. Apply a gap between each .feature-item
+*/